ikamal7/quick-view-product-for-woocommerce/readme.txt

 == Description ==

-QuickLook enhances your online store by allowing customers to quickly preview product details without leaving the shop or category page.
+QuickLook for WooCommerce enhances your online store by allowing customers to quickly preview product details without leaving the shop or category page.
 This improves the shopping experience and can lead to increased conversions.

 = Features =